InscryptionModding/InscryptionAPI/docs/wiki/getting_started.md

 JSONLoader's documentation can be found [here](https://github.com/MADH95/JSONLoader).

-A video tutorial covering how to use JSONLoader can be found [here](https://www.youtube.com/watch?v=grTSkpI4U7g).
+A video tutorial covering how to use JSONLoader in a basic form can be found [here](https://www.youtube.com/watch?v=grTSkpI4U7g).

 ### Modding with C#
 To begin modding with C#, you will need to create a new C# project using a code editor.